§ Trust Spanning Protocol (TSP) Specification

 and B

-usually choose their intermediaries independently, this scenario may happen by coincidence.
-Regardless of how it occurs, the operation specified in this section continues to ensure the same trust properties except the fact that compromise of a single intermediary may expose the whole routing path.
+usually choose their intermediaries independently this scenario may happen by coincidence.
+Regardless of how it occurs, the operation specified in this section continues to ensure the same trust properties as with differing intermediaries except for the fact that a compromise of a single intermediary may expose the whole routing path.

 § Routing with More Than Two Intermediaries